Why you can trust The Zebra

 Tornadoes can hit with very little warning.
 There isn't much one can do to get ready and the effects are usually catastrophic.
 Therefore, it's vital to protect your home against tornado damage in Florida, which averages 57 tornado events per year.*

-Damage from tornadoes is typically caused by wind, so make sure your current homeowners policy includes windstorm protection, which is standard in most homeowners policies.
+Damage from tornadoes is typically caused by wind, so make sure your current homeowners policy includes windstorm protection, which comes standard in most homeowners policies.

 Wind protection provides coverage to a building's exterior and overall structure.
 Depending on your policy type, you may find that interior damage is only covered when it occurs as caused by exterior damage, like a tree branch breaking a window.
 Detached structures are also covered, normally about 10% of the home’s insured amount.
 It's important to remember that some losses brought about by the storm may not be covered.
 For instance, if the storm that produced the tornado also causes flooding that damages your home, your home won't be covered unless you've specifically purchased flood insurance.

-Because hurricanes can cause calamitous damage and destroy properties altogether, insurance companies are reluctant to assume the full risk of hurricanes as a whole.
-If you live in Florida, you could face increased risk of suffering hurricane damage.
+Because hurricanes can cause damage and destroy property at a massive scale, insurance companies are reluctant to assume the full risk of hurricanes as a whole.
+If you live in Florida, you could face an increased risk of suffering hurricane damage.
 In fact, 351,093 single-family residences are at extreme risk of hurricane damage in Florida.*

 If you own a home near the coast, it's essential to confirm the details of your homeowners insurance policy since usually a basic policy won't be enough to cover hurricane damage — you would need to reinforce your policy with windstorm and flood insurance, which would work together to cover the damages.
-In some states, your insurer may make it compulsory to have a separate hurricane deductible if you live somewhere that's at high risk for hurricanes.
+In some states, your insurer may make it compulsory to have a separate hurricane deductible if you live somewhere requiring high-risk homeowners insurance.